Vision

 “One day I had a vision while listening to the sounds of my daughter’s piano playing”.
 The lid of the concert grand piano became the slide screen of a ballet.
 Hand-drawn silent black and white scenes appeared one after the other in my imagination.
 This is how the idea for the drawing book ‘On wings, three centuries of ballet in scenes’ was born.

-After 8 passionate summers drawing in my outdoor studio, the time has come.
 In the book, every ballet starts with a stage story.
 Eighteen ballets appear as a ‘silent’ dance film.”

 Ballet Music

-The drawing book ‘On Wings’ is the first in a series of drawn tributes to the pioneers of dance, its ballet pianists and the composers.
-A musical journey from the harpsichord to the modern concert grand piano.
-Do you dance along – carried on divine wings by the opera baroque music; on wings of love in Romanticism.
-Like exotic birds in avant-garde music and on wings of light in neoclassical music.
+On Wings’ is the first in a series of illustrated tributes to the pioneers of dance, their ballet pianists and composers.
+A musical journey from the harpsichord to the modern grand piano.
+Dance with us – carried on divine wings by the music of Baroque opera; on wings of love in Romanticism.
+Like exotic birds in avant-garde music and on wings of light in neoclassicism.

 Can you imagine Le Ballet Royal de la Nuit – Le Roi Soleil – Louis XIV dancing his ‘cosmic Sun Dance’ as the first space traveler on gold-yellow heels in the role of Greek sun god Apollo?